-The residents and businesses of Center enjoy a quality of life which embraces the advantages a rural life has to offer.
+The residents and businesses of Center enjoy a quality of life which embraces the advantages a rural lifestyle has to offer.

-The Go Hog Wild Cook-Off, now in its third year, started out as a way to have some fun while trying to control a local feral hog population.
-A sponsored hog hunt is joined with a cook-off with a festival atmosphere.
+The annual Go Hog Wild Cook-Off started out as a way to have some fun while trying to control a local feral hog population.
+It is now a sanctioned cook-off with a festival atmosphere.

 The annual What-A-Melon Festival is sponsored by the Center Rotary Club and is a celebration of the famous "Shelby County Watermelons" still grown to this day.
 The event is held at the Downtown Historic Center Square.
 Events include a watermelon weighing contest, children's tent, watermelon “biggest bite” contest, carnival rides, arts and crafts, and food booths.
 Added in 2012, was the first annual "What-A-Melon Crawl" 5K.